jburz2001/jburz2001.github.io/_posts/2025-11-13-jax-for-physics-informed-source-separation.md

 where $[\cdot]_+ = \max(0,\cdot)$ clips negative entries to zero, ensuring that all Lagrange multipliers are positive (each element of $\Lambda_i^{(k)}$ is a Lagrange multiplier).

-## Levenberg--Marquardt Algorithm for Nonlinear Least--Squares Problems
+## The Levenberg--Marquardt Algorithm for Least--Squares Problems
 The Levenberg--Marquardt algorithm is a workhorse tool for solving both linear and nonlinear least--squares problems with objective function $\frac{1}{2}|| r ||_\text{F}^2$.
 This algorithm can be thought of as an extension of the Gauss--Newton algorithm that incorporates a trust region for regularization.
 Let's derive this algorithm with calculus.

 First, consider the optimization problem of identifying the parameter, $\hat{\beta}$, which minimizes the least--squares error of fitting observed data, $y$, with a curve, $f(x, \beta)$: